digitalservicebund/shoutout-tool/README.md

 ## Setup

-Create `config.json` based on `config.example.json` and fill in the required values.
+Create `.env` based on `example.env` and fill in the required values.

 #### Connecting to cloud.mongodb.com